microsoft/pxt-arcade/docs/skillmap/story/story1.md

 🔲 From the ``||scene:Scene||`` category, grab a ``||scene:set background image to [ ]||`` block and drag it into the **on start** container in the workspace.

-🔲 Choose a background from the image gallery by clicking inside the grey image square and toggling the switch at the top.

-🔲 Choose one of our pre-loaded backgrounds...or stay in **Edit** mode to create your own.
+🔲 Choose a background from the image gallery by clicking inside the grey image square and toggling the switch at the top (or stay in **Edit** mode to create your own.)

 ```blocks